Connect your external BI tools to Meisterplan and easily visualize the most important project information.

-All you need to access your Meisterplan data with your BI tool is an API token.
+All you need to access your Meisterplan data with your BI tool is in most cases an API token.
 Here are several options how to use the Reporting API.

-An easy way to get started is with our report template for MS Power BI.
-You do not need to be experienced with the program to quickly create your first reports with this template, and you can customize it to suit your company's requirements.
+An easy way to get started is with our report templates for Microsoft Power BI.
+You do not need to be experienced with the program to quickly create your first reports with them, and you can customize them to suit your company's requirements.

 Connect Your Tool Without a Template

 You can also prepare customized reports by connecting your Meisterplan system with a BI tool without using any of the templates described above.
 Find a detailed description of how to load Meisterplan data in Power BI in this article.
 If you want to load Meisterplan data in Tableau, go to this article.